RockySheoran/FoodDel/README.md

 ![Screenshot 2024-12-29 141521](https://github.com/user-attachments/assets/c2f10f66-d096-4959-9007-e4cf0e52f2b1)

 ## API Documentation
-The API endpoints for the backend can be documented using tools like Postman or Swagger.
+The API endpoints for the backend can be documented using tools like Postman or fetch by axios.
 Include endpoints for user authentication, menu items, orders, and more.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Make sure to follow the code style and include relevant tests.